New hire checklist: A step-by-step guide to onboarding employees in Costa Rica [2024]

 • Verify their work permit status.
 Whether hiring someone locally or transferring an employee to Costa Rica, you must verify the team member's ability to work legally in the country.
 Those not citizens or permanent residents must obtain a residence and work permit to work in Costa Rica.

 • Share entitled benefits with the employee.
 Per Costa Rica's Labor Code, the employment contract must include benefits details about paternity leave, maternity leave, notice period, Aguinaldo or 13th-month salary in Costa Rican Colón (CRC), public holidays, social security contributions, severance pay, and more.
-(Check out our guide to employee benefits)
+Check out our guide to employee benefits in Costa Rica.

 • Set up any software or apps.
 Along with a computer, add the new hire to all the necessary software and apps your company uses with the app manager.
 Since Costa Rica's primary language is Spanish, ask the new hire if they'd like their technology in Spanish or English to make them more comfortable.